-Carlsberg A/S leases parking spaces from the Carlsberg Foundation to provide parking for employees at the Research Laboratory and Visit Carlsberg.
-Furthermore, Carlsberg Breweries A/S leases storage facilities in the researcher apartments.
+Carlsberg Breweries A/S leases storage facilities in the researcher apartments.
 These lease agreements are with subsidiaries of the Foundation.
 Both of the annual lease payments amount to DKK 0.2m and the leases are on market terms.

 It is estimated that the benefit for the Carlsberg Group corresponds to the value of the other activities provided to the Carlsberg Foundation, which in turn corresponds to what each party would have had to pay to have the same deliverables provided by external parties.